spgitmonish/AdvancedLaneFinding/Final Submission/report/Project4 Report.md

 ## Camera Calibration
 First stage of the pipeline was to calibrate the camera using chessboard images.
 OpenCV has in built functions which takes in chessboard images and searches for the specified number of corners(3d object points) in the images.
 If the corners were found successfully on the images then the camera is successfully calibrated and images can be undistorted using the camera matrix, which has the focal length and camera center information.

-The image set provided by Udacity had 9,6 corners.
-For 3 of images in the set I had to use a different set of corners to make sure the OpenCV findChessboardCorners() function detected corners in those images as well.
-The API returns image points(2d) which represents the position of the points in the images.
+The image set provided by Udacity had (9,6) corners(standard chesboard is 7x7).
+For 3 of the images in the set I had to use a different set of corners to make sure the OpenCV API _findChessboardCorners()_ detected corners in those images as well.

+The API returns image points(2d) which represents the position of the corners in the images.
+Here is a sample image used in the camera calibration.

 ![Chessboard](Chessboard.jpg)
 <p align="center">